c0gnize/tracker/README.md

 # Tracker

-Track user activity on site and stores activity to MongoDB
+Tracks user activity on the site and saves it to MongoDB

 # Start